harpreetpaul04/JS/README.md

 # JS
-Acode repo for Javascript series at code
+A code repo for Javascript series at code